 This infographic will show you exactly what I mean.

 The customer journey demonstrates the way your customers move from becoming aware about their problems to referring your company.

-Leads appear in the sales pipeline when they were, at list, marketing qualified (Getting the contacts stage).
+Leads appear in the sales pipeline when they were, at least, marketing qualified (Getting the contacts stage).

 This means we know exactly whether generated lead fits our ideal customer profile and what market segment he belongs to.